Getting started in dairy

 If you harvest, manufacture, import, store, or transport dairy products, you need to meet legal requirements to ensure the products are safe for consumption and suitable for their intended use.

-If you want to milk animals and either sell the milk to a dairy processor or make dairy products that you will sell, you must operate under a registered risk management programme (RMP) setting out the procedures for operating your business.
+If you want to milk animals and either sell the milk to a dairy processor or make dairy products that you will sell, you must operate under a registered risk management programme (RMP).
+This RMP sets out the procedures for operating your business.

 If you want to sell the milk from your animals directly to consumers for consumption as raw (unpasteurised) milk, you have to register under the Regulated Control Scheme (RCS).
 You do not need an RMP if this is the only use of the milk from your animals.